 The Stiga Titan is again a very basic level paddle particularly suited for beginners.
 Though designed for beginners, this paddle is ITTF approved and focuses mainly on speed and spin.
 It is not suited for advanced play but can be an ideal choice if you have just started off and are in the stage of perfecting your skills.
 The Stiga Titan paddle weighs around 0.35 pounds and has a decent performance rating.
 It has a speed rating of 80, a spin rating of 77 and a control rating of 82 while the execution rating of the paddle altogether is 239.

-The Stiga Titan blade comp rises of a 5ply system which is like typical of paddles of this calibre and with the superior Balsa technology to its credit, it brings in a light weight character to the paddle increasing the speed and the response time.
-The speed with which the ball gets deflected from the paddle is further enhanced by the Precious stone innovation that utilises a straight forward hydrophilic gel veneer to bring about strength and firmness from the edge to the surface.
+The Stiga Titan blade comp rises of a 5ply system which is like typical of paddles of this caliber and with the superior Balsa technology to its credit, it brings in a light weight character to the paddle increasing the speed and the response time.
+The speed with which the ball gets deflected from the paddle is further enhanced by the Precious stone innovation that utilizes a straight forward hydrophilic gel veneer to bring about strength and firmness from the edge to the surface.

 The 5 ply blade is accompanied with a 2mm Stiga Stream inverted rubber on each side.
 The elastic is ITTF approved and is not tacky to say the least.
 The elastic is a matter of concern though it boasts of the Nano composite technology that is responsible for tighter bonds in the elastic.
 But when you consider the fact that this is a basic level paddle, the elastic scores pretty well.